entity12208/PressIt/README.md

 3. Enter CPS (or `-1` to hold).
 4. Press **Right Shift** to start/stop.
 5. Exit with `/ + Right Shift`.

+## Warning
+Setting the CPS too high can cause the key to continue being pressed!
+If this happens and you are stuck, delete the terminal window.
+Please submit an issue if this occurs.